 2.7.
-Guidance on Multilateral MAP (Discussion paper - p.
-13)
+Guidance on Multilateral MAP

 16. The OECD is currently working on multilateral approaches in the context of MAP.
 This OECD project builds on earlier work of the JTPF on triangular cases.
 At its meeting in March 2014 the JTPF agreed that further work on this issue by the JTPF would be postponed until the first results of the OECD project become known.
-It would then be decided whether and how this item should be taken forward by the JTPF, i.e. in this project or in the context of monitoring the guidance on non-triangular cases.
+It would then be decided whether and how this item should be taken forward by the JTPF, i.e. in this project or in the context of monitoring the guidance on non-triangular cases

 2.8.
-Informing the enterprise during MAP (Discussion paper - p.
-18)
+Informing the enterprise during MAP

 17. The CoC already contains provisions (point 6.3 (b), (f) and (g)) that enterprises will be kept informed about: "all significant developments"; whether the case is considered as being well founded; the initiation of a MAP; whether the request is made within the time limits foreseen under the AC; and, about the starting point of the 2-year period.
-In practice, this is not always done in a timely and structured manner.
-CAs may want to use the template provided in Annex 3 to monitor their cases and exchange it with the enterprise at the time of those significant developments.

 2.9.
-Implications of MAP results for other years (Discussion paper - p.
-4)
+Implications of MAP results for other years